khurshid089/flexmenu2/README.md

 ## Dependencies

 ### jQuery
-I've tested the plugin in jQuery 1.7-1.12.
-It probably works on older versions, but I haven't tested on those.
+Tested in jQuery 1.7-1.12.
+It probably works on older versions.

 ## Advanced usage

 If you're feeling fancy, you can include any of the following options when calling flexMenu:

-### linkText
-(string, defaults to 'More')
-What text should we display on the "view  more" link?

 ### linkTitle
 (string, defaults to 'View More')